igor-nov/algorithms/README.md

 # LeetCode Problems

 ## Arrays
+121. Best Time to Buy and Sell Stock
 442. Find All Duplicates in an Array [18.12.20]
 448. Find All Numbers Disappeared in an Array [18.12.20]
 41. First Missing Positive [18.12.20]